isomerpages/moh-bioethics/_activities/Events/2020 to Present.md

 	</tr>
 	<tr>
 		<td>9 - 10 March</td>
-		<td>BAC and Centre for Biomedical Ethics co-hosted a Bruneian delegation from the Medical and Health Research and Ethics Committee, Ministry of Health, Brunei Darussalam</td>
+		<td>BAC and Centre for Biomedical Ethics hosted Bruneian delegation team from the Medical and Health Research and Ethics Committee, Ministry of Health, Brunei Darussalam</td>
 	</tr>
 	</tbody></table>